san-sei/documents/content/en/docs/pairingtool/useparingtool.md

 ## Pair

 <hr class="hr-line">
-To pair and use your smartphone as a security key with IDmelon Pairing Tool, follow below steps:
+<p>To pair and use your smartphone as a security key with IDmelon Pairing Tool, follow below steps:</p>

 <div class="step-row-container">
   <div class="step-column step-count-size">